Key selection vector: Attacks on Restricted Authentication

 In other cases where the extracted keys are not linearly independent, it is still possible to create a new XKey for a new Xksv that is within the span of the ($A_i$)KSVs (by taking linear combinations) for which the private keys have been found.
-There will be, however, no guarantee of them satisfying the required property that a KSV must have; 20 ones and 20 zeros.
+There will be, however, no guarantee of them satisfying the required property that a KSV must have; 20 ones and 20 zeroes.